alekseyl/niceql/README.md

 # Niceql

-This is a small, nice, simple and no-dependency solution for SQL prettifying for Ruby.
+This is a small, nice, simple and zero dependency solution for SQL prettifying for Ruby.
 It can be used in an irb console without any dependencies ( run bin/console and look for examples ).

-Any reasonable suggestions on formatting/coloring are welcome
+Any reasonable suggestions are welcome.

 **Please pay attention: untill issue https://github.com/alekseyl/niceql/issues/16 is resolved any UPDATE or INSERT request might corrupt your data, don't use on production!**